clojureverse/nebula/clojurians_log/README.md

   you can use `vagrant provision`.
 - To shut down the VM, use `vagrant halt`.

-## How to deploy the Clojurians-log app
+## How to deploy the Clojurians-log app (with demo data)

-- Deploy an instance of the server at Exoscale (using Terraform) or Vagrant.
+- Deploy an instance of the server at Exoscale (using Terraform) or Vagrant, as described above.
 - Clone the master branch of the clojurian-log-app to a local repository on your machine.
   - `git clone --single-branch --branch master https://github.com/clojureverse/clojurians-log-app`
   - `cd clojurians-log-app`